todogroup/outbound-oss/content/03-starting-oss-projects.md

 ### User management

 Normally, Git providers (GitHub, GitLab, Bitbucket etc.) offer means to define teams of individual users and to define (access) rights on team and on individual level.
 To be able to use the service of a Git provider, engineers have to create a corresponding account.
 This account has nothing to do with the company-internal account of an engineer.
 This imposes some challenges since the access rights of an engineer for an external repository might depend on their role in the company or whether they are still working for the company (let's assume that an engineer got comprehensive rights for external repositories when they were working for your company and that they now left the company - you might want to adjust the access rights).
-But how to do that since the external account of an engineer at a Git provider is independent from his company-internal user account?
+But how to do that since the external account of engineers at a Git provider is independent from their company-internal user account?
 Somehow a mapping between both accounts is needed.
-For GitHub there's the open source tool [opensource-portal](https://github.com/microsoft/opensource-portal) available that can help to create such a mapping.
+For GitHub there is the open source tool [opensource-portal](https://github.com/microsoft/opensource-portal) available that can help to create such a mapping.
 It can also be used to implement a self service for joining of GitHub organizations.
 As part of the process, the tool creates the mapping between the GitHub.com account and the corresponding company-internal user account.
 The mapping is stored in a database.
-Based on this, it is easy to create some tooling that regularly checks if all users that are contained in that database are still employed by your company and trigger some activity if that's not the case.
+Based on this, it is easy to create some tooling that regularly checks if all users that are contained in that database are still employed by your company and trigger some activity if that is not the case.

 ### Setting up a repository